A smoothed-Bayesian approach to frequency recovery from sketched data: Discussion

 \section{Discussion}

+Although it was not discussed in the paper, our smoothed-Bayesian approach also lends itself to address different recovery problems, such as the estimation of the total number of distinct symbols in the sketched data.
+This is the \emph{cardinality recovery} problem, for which there exist algorithmic solutions \citep{Fla(85),Fla(07)} relying on different sketching algorithms, as well as solutions that rely on modeling assumptions for the data \citep{Cha(06),Che(11),ting2019approximate,Pet(21)}.
+Appendix~\ref{sec:cardinality} extends our results to address cardinality recovery using the same sketch obtained via random hashing.
+These additional results include both a worst-case theoretical analysis and a novel class of smoothed-Bayesian estimators.
+We believe these extensions may be of interest especially in the context of privacy-preserving analyses.

-We proposed a novel statistical approach to frequency and cardinality recovery from sketched data, showing that it provides a principled, and practical, solution that overcomes some of the limitations of current approaches.
-This work opens several opportunities for further research.
-In particular, in the future one may consider developing an in-depth analysis for the problem of endowing our method with uncertainty estimates, which here has been addressed only empirically by relying on recent works of \citet{Ses(22)} and \citet{Ses(23)}.
-Further, one may consider the more general setting in which data belong to more than one symbol, referred to as traits, and exhibit nonnegative integer levels of associations with each trait; e.g., single cell data contain multiple genes with their expression levels, members of a social networks have friends to which they send multiple messages, documents contain different topics with their words.
-In the trait allocation setting, a BNP approach to frequency recovery has been developed in \citet{Cai(18)} and \citet{Ber(23)}, showing some computational issues in the evaluation of posterior distributions, in analogy with the classical setting.
-Our work suggests that extending the idea of smoothed estimation to the trait allocation setting may lead to frequency estimators that are much easier to compute compared to BNP estimators, under flexible modeling assumptions.
+This work opens several opportunities for future research.
+For example, one may conduct an in-depth analysis for the problem of endowing our method with uncertainty estimates, going beyond current conformal inference approaches \citep{Ses(23)}.
+Further, one may consider the more general setting in which data belong to more than one symbol, referred to as traits, and exhibit nonnegative integer levels of associations with each trait; e.g., single cell data containing multiple genes with their expression levels, or documents containing different topics with their words.
+In the trait allocation setting, a BNP approach to frequency recovery has been developed in \citet{Cai(18)} and \citet{Ber(23)}, showing some computational issues in the evaluation of posterior distributions.
+Extending smoothed estimation to the trait allocation setting may lead to more computationally efficient estimators compared to the BNP approach, under flexible modeling assumptions.